Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | huckfinn.co.jp |

-Opened in 1981, the holy land of Nagoya's punk and hardcore scene.
-The interior is unified in black to allow visitors to focus purely on music.
-Over 40 years, countless bands have stepped on this stage.
-If you want to do punk or hardcore, go here first—that's the saying among Nagoya musicians.
+Opened in 1981, this is the sacred ground of Nagoya's punk and hardcore scene.
+The entire interior is painted black, a design choice meant to allow visitors to focus purely on the music.
+Over 40+ years, countless bands have graced this stage.
+In Nagoya, the saying goes: if you want to do punk or hardcore, start here.

 THE BOTTOM LINE